Abdullah Ensour: Career

 Ensour was first elected as a deputy to the Jordanian Parliament in 1989, 1992, and finally in 2010.
 His first ministerial post was as Minister of Planning in 1984.
-He then became Minister of Planning again in 1985; he also served as Minister of Education (1989); Minister of Foreign Affairs (1991); Minister of Industry and Trade (1993); Minister of Higher Education (1996); Deputy Prime Minister and Minister of Administrative Development (1997); and Deputy Prime Minister and Minister of Information (1998).
+He then became Minister of Planning again in 1985; he also served as Minister of Education (1989); Minister of Foreign Affairs (1991); Minister of Industry and Trade (1993); Minister of Higher Education (1996); Deputy Prime Minister and Minister of Administrative Development (1997); and deputy prime minister and Minister of Information (1998).
 He also served in the parliament in the lower house of representatives from 1989 to 2001.

 Ensour was also governor of Jordan to the World Bank, deputy of Jordan to the International Monetary Fund and deputy permanent delegate to UNESCO; he sits on a number of boards including the Arab African Bank, Nuackchott (President); the University of Jordan (vice-president); and the French Universities' Graduates in Jordan (Honorary President).

-In October 2012, he was appointed as Prime Minister by King Abdullah II, replacing Fayez Tarawneh.
-After general elections in January 2013, King Abdullah reappointed Ensour as Prime Minister on 9 March 2013.
+In October 2012, he was appointed as prime minister by King Abdullah II, replacing Fayez Tarawneh.
+After general elections in January 2013, King Abdullah reappointed Ensour as prime minister on 9 March 2013.
 His second cabinet was sworn in on 30 March 2013.
 His term ended on 29 May 2016.

 Ensour is a member of Prague Society for International Cooperation, a respected NGO whose main goals are networking and the development of a new generation of responsible, well-informed leaders and thinkers.

 Personal life

 Ensour married twice.
-His first wife, Ms. Hala Khleifat, from whom he has three children with, died in 2015.
-Ensour's second marriage was to Ms. Ibtissam Hiary, from whom he has 5 children.
+His first wife, Hala Khleifat, from whom he has three children with, died in 2015.
+Ensour's second marriage was to Ibtissam Hiary, from whom he has 5 children.